 run in the foreground… uninterruptedly!!

 ; which means that while downloading the updates you can’t use the phone at all.
-If you accidentally pres some key, or say receive a phone call, or simply ignore this behaviour, the update download will halt completely and needs to be started from zero.
+If you accidentally pres some key, or -say- receive a phone call, or simply ignore this behaviour, the update download will halt completely and needs to be started from zero.
 This is really the culprit of nonsense and evil, because obviously this is not a “bug”.
-It is designed like that on purpose (though for what reason?)
+It is designed like that on purpose (though on whose behalf?, hang me if I can guess.)

 4.- Portable hotspot restrictions.